FusionLog: Cross-System Log-based Anomaly Detection via Fusion of General and Proprietary Knowledge: Conclusion

 \section{Conclusion}

-In this paper, we propose FusionLog, a novel zero‐label cross‐system log-based anomaly detection method designed to overcome performance limitations arising from the discrepancy between general knowledge and proprietary knowledge.
-Specifically, we introduce a training-free semantic router and a multi‐round collaborative knowledge distillation and fusion method based LLM and SM to effectively fuse these two types of knowledge and achieve zero‐label generalization.
+In this paper, we propose FusionLog, a novel cross‐system log-based anomaly detection method designed to overcome performance limitations arising from the discrepancy between general knowledge and proprietary knowledge.
+Specifically, we introduce a training-free semantic router and a multi‐round collaborative knowledge distillation and fusion method based on LLM and small model to effectively fuse these two types of knowledge and achieve zero‐label generalization.
 Under a fully zero‐label setup, FusionLog attains an F1‐score exceeding 90\%, significantly outperforming state‐of‐the‐art cross‐system methods.
-Building on these promising results, we outline several directions for future research to further enhance cross-system zero-label log-based anomaly detection.
-First, we aim to develop more precise semantic routing mechanisms for distinguishing general from proprietary logs, thereby improving log partitioning and anomaly detection.
-Second, we plan to incorporate proprietary knowledge from multiple modalities, including source code, documentation, and configuration files, to better capture system-specific anomalies.